 (See also Overview of Histiocytic Syndromes Overview of Histiocytic Disorders The histiocytic disorders are clinically heterogeneous disorders that result from an abnormal proliferation of histiocytes that are either Dendritic cells (antigen-presenting cells) Monocyte-macrophages... read more .)

-Rosai-Dorfman disease is most common among patients < 20 years, particularly blacks.
+Rosai-Dorfman disease is most common among patients < 20 years, particularly Black people.
 The cause is unknown.

 The most common presenting symptoms are